7Block Labs

 Pattern to implement

-• Device DID: assign each device a decentralized identifier bound to the UDI and manufacturer PKI.
+• Device DID: Give each device a unique decentralized identifier linked to its UDI and the manufacturer's PKI.

-• Zero‑trust verify: hospital asset managers verify the device’s current firmware/SBOM hash against the ledger before connecting to clinical networks.
+• Zero-trust verify: Before connecting to clinical networks, hospital asset managers should check the device’s current firmware/SBOM hash against the ledger.

 KPIs

-• Percent of deployed devices with verifiably current SBOMs.
+• The percentage of deployed devices that have verifiably up-to-date SBOMs.

-• Mean time to remediate (MTTR) from disclosure to patch applied, with evidence trail for regulators and auditors.
+• The average time it takes to fix an issue (MTTR) from when it's disclosed until the patch is applied, complete with a documented trail for regulators and auditors.

 5) Clinical trial integrity, DCT orchestration, and privacy‑preserving AI